Hobbit: Lifestyle and culture

 In his writings, Tolkien depicted hobbits as fond of an unadventurous, bucolic and simple life of farming, eating, and socializing, although capable of defending their homes courageously if the need arises.
 They would enjoy six meals a day, if they could get them.
 They claimed to have invented the art of smoking pipe-weed.

 They were extremely "clannish" and had strong "predilections for genealogy"; accordingly, Tolkien included several Hobbit family trees in The Lord of the Rings.
-Most hobbits married and had large families, although Bilbo and Frodo were exceptions to this general rule.

 The hobbits of the Shire developed the custom of giving away gifts on their birthdays, instead of receiving them, although this custom was not universally followed among other hobbit cultures or communities.
 (Note: Gollum refers to the One Ring as his "birthday present" in The Hobbit.)
 The term mathom is used for old and useless objects, but which hobbits are unwilling to throw away.
 Mathoms are invariably given as presents many times over, sometimes returning to the original owner, or are stored in a museum (mathom-house).

 The hobbits had a distinct calendar: every year started on a Saturday and ended on a Friday, with each of the twelve months consisting of thirty days.
 Some special days did not belong to any month—Yule 1 and 2 (New Year's Eve & New Years Day) and three Lithedays in mid-summer.
 Every fourth year there was an extra Litheday, most likely as an adaptation, similar to a leap year, to ensure that the calendar remained in time with the seasons.

 Tolkien stated that he liked gardens, trees, and wearing waistcoats, just as hobbits did; he was often photographed with trees.

 Hobbits traditionally live in "hobbit-holes", or smials, underground homes found in hillsides, downs, and banks, though others lived in houses.
 It has been suggested that the soil or ground of the Shire consists of loess and that this facilitates the construction of hobbit-holes.
 Loess is a yellow soil, which would explain the colour of the Brandywine River, and the nature of the bricks made at Stock, the main Shire brickyard.
 (Note: A stock brick is a handmade yellow brick from Southeast England.)
 Hobbit architecture favours round doors and windows.

 Tolkien likened his own tastes to those of hobbits in a 1958 letter:

 I am in fact a Hobbit in all but size.
 I like gardens, trees, and unmechanized farmlands; I smoke a pipe, and like good plain food (unrefrigerated), but detest French cooking; I like, and even dare to wear in these dull days, ornamental waistcoats.
 I am fond of mushrooms (out of a field); have a very simple sense of humour (which even my appreciative critics find tiresome); I go to bed late and get up late (when possible).
 I do not travel much.